-Professor debunks one of sport's biggest mythsFebruary 6th, 2013 in Health /
+Professor debunks one of sport's biggest mythsFebruary 6, 2013 in Medicine & Health / Health

 One of the most enduring myths that has slipped into public consciousness has been debunked by a sports science professor at the University of Abertay Dundee.

 Thanks to a paper published in the journal Nature back in the 1980s, it has been accepted for years that the way women in developing countries carry water and firewood on their heads is the most energy efficient.

 However, research carried out by Professor Ray Lloyd, Head of the School of Social and Health Sciences at Abertay University, has revealed that this is far from the case.

 In a public lecture to be held at the university on the evening of Wednesday, February 13, he will be discussing how he made this discovery, and shedding new light on how it was that we originally came to the wrong conclusions about this.

 He will also discuss his research in the context of groups such as the military and emergency services who, like women in the developing world, are faced with the daily burden of having to carry heavy loads.